dnsimple/dnsimple-support/content/articles/account-activation.markdown

 You must activate your DNSimple account to register or transfer domain names through DNSimple, or to provide DNS resolution.

-Activation is easy and includes a free 30 day trial.
-You can cancel at any time during your 30 day trial without being charged.
-During the course of your trial, you're free to [change the subscription plan](/articles/changing-plans/) in order to try different features.
+Activation is easy and includes a free 30-day trial.
+You can cancel at any time during your 30-day trial without being charged.
+During the course of your trial, you're free to [change plans](/articles/changing-plans/) to try different features.

 <div class="section-steps" markdown="1">
 ##### To activate your account